visionanddepiction/visionanddepiction.github.io/index.md

 - **Digital humanities:** With the emergences of large open access image databases, a new field has emerged around the computational analysis of image collections and more recently also using AI both as analytical tools but also as subject matter.
 - **Archeology and Anthropology:** The usage of images, pictorial traditions and conventions throughout various (historical) cultures.

+## The keynote collective
+We are very excited to host a group of artists and scientists that represent both the core and the breadth of Vision and Depiction.

 # Themes
 We have a top-down idea about our ideal set op topics, although this will critically depend on the submissions we attract.
 In reality the program will likely be also driven by a bottom up approach where we cluster the available contributions into meaningful units.
 But before reality hits, these topics would ideally serve as pillars: